neresdu/folha-pagamento-CRUD-API/README.md

 Microservice REST API exemple using Node and TypeScript.
-Based on MVC architecture
+Based on MVC architecture<br>

-1 Application: (CRUD_Folhas) is reponsable to create and calculate and send payrolls to 2 application using axios 2 Application: (FolhasConsulta) is responsable only to list all payrolls or just one.
+1 Application: (CRUD_Payrolls) is reponsable to register and calculate payrolls<br>
+2 Application: (Search_Payrolls) is responsable only to list all payrolls or just one specific.<br>

-Steps to run server application for each application: npm install npm run dev
+Steps to run server application for each application:<br>
+npm install<br>
+npm install -g typescript<br>
+npm run dev<br>